+Remuneration in line with shareholders' interests.
 Attractive remuneration to engage and retain talent.

+Competitive and transparent remuneration.
 Motivation-stimulating remuneration.

 Integrity and compliance

 Regulatory authorities are increasingly emphasising the relevance and enforceability to commit to and maintain a corporate culture based on integrity and due diligence.
 The current economic and social environment has made companies operate in a more complex marketplace, where compliance risks have increased and are constantly changing.